+If you are going to be taking classes at another domestic school while still enrolled as a student at the University of Iowa, you may be able to complete a consortium to receive financial aid for credit hours at both the University of Iowa and the other school (host school).
 The purpose of a consortium agreement is to ensure disbursement of the proper amount of financial aid.
 Consortium agreements will only be processed if they are necessary for you to receive your federal financial aid.

 - The University of Iowa will not send any payments to the other school.
 You will be responsible for paying any program fees/bills at the other institution.
-You may use financial aid funds that are refunded to you by the UI to pay the other school.
+You may use financial aid funds that are refunded to you by the University of Iowa to pay the host school.

-- If you receive financial aid funds for classes approved by this consortium agreement, after you complete the course(s), it is your responsibility to provide an official transcript to the UI Office of Admissions.
+- If you receive financial aid funds for classes approved by this consortium agreement, after you complete the course(s), it is your responsibility to provide an official transcript to the Office of Admissions.
 You will not be permitted to register for any upcoming sessions at The University of Iowa until the official transcript is received.
 If you have early-registered for a subsequent semester and the official transcript is not received in a timely fashion, your early registration will be voided.

 - It is possible to be employed at the University of Iowa under part-time hourly employment while under a consortium agreement.